Quality is our business

 With NOVOCART® 3D, NOVOCART® Inject and NOVOCART® Disc, we set new benchmarks in the biotechnology industry.
 Others are sure to follow, as our interdisciplinary research team of renowned scientists and consultants continues its work to develop new procedures for the treatment of complex damage and diseases affecting the human skeletal and locomotor systems.

 TETEC is led by specialists drawn from a wide range of disciplines who bring with them in-depth knowledge of cellular and molecular biological science, coupled with pharmacological expertise.
-A subsidiary of B. Braun/Aesculap, we guarantee you an outstanding distribution network and work actively to share our knowledge with you through professional user training and support.
+A subsidiary of Aesculap AG, we guarantee you an outstanding distribution network and work actively to share our knowledge with you through professional user training and support.

 Our strength is our expertise